Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 # Scope

-This document describes the high level design of In-Memory Logging Enhancements feature.
+This document describes the high level design of In-Memory Logging Enhancement feature.

 # Definition/Abbreviation